genome/bfx-workshop/lectures/week_01/README.md

 **Students taking the course for credit**:
-As proof of completion, submit a screenshot of your terminal window, with a listing ('ls') of the bfx-workshop directory that you successfully cloned during setup.
+As proof of completion, submit a screenshot of your terminal window to Jenny, with a listing ('ls') of the bfx-workshop directory that you successfully cloned during setup.